rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ## Conclusion

 I hope this blog post gave you a good insight into how to separate mayor concerns within your software.
-As you might have read at the beginning of this blog post this will be the first one of my blog series.
+As you might have read at the beginning of this blog post, this will be the first one of my blog series.
 The following blog posts will take a deep dive into:

 - How to design your domain layer